 Health Matters spoke with Dr. Gail Saltz, psychoanalyst and associate attending physician at NewYork-Presbyterian/Weill Cornell Medical Center, about the positive health impacts of showing appreciation.

+Is gratitude good for your health?
+Yes.
+People who spend more time experiencing gratitude report more feelings of physical and mental well-being.
 Gratitude improves one’s outlook on life.
 Appreciating what you have can make you feel more optimistic and satisfied and experience less frustration, envy, and regret.
 It also tends to result in increased self-esteem and confidence, which also improves mood.
 There is even evidence to suggest that gratitude helps to diminish the likelihood of developing post-traumatic stress disorder after an upsetting experience.

+What impact does it have on one’s relationships?
 Gratitude can enhance relationships.
 We are often attracted to positive people; this positivity also makes one easier to get along with and talk to, even about difficult things.
 Being thankful for the important people in your life is more likely to be reciprocated.
 Mutual appreciation for each other often results in a more satisfying relationship.
 When you are less envious and focused on material things that you don’t have, you in turn invest more energy in what you do have and what’s right in front of you.

+Does gratitude affect sleep?
 People who practice gratitude right before bedtime, by listing those things they feel grateful for, report better sleep.
 This is likely because gratitude diminishes anxiety and stressful feelings, allowing for a more restful and relaxed entry to sleep.

 "Writing a note to someone you feel is deserving of your thanks can shift your focus to the positive, and a recent study revealed that note will mean more than you think to its recipient."